 Epidemiology of Aging

-In the Epidemiology of Aging track, faculty and students examine the public health impact of aging societies, and the multifactorial changes associated with aging that make health issues for older persons important and unique.
+- Discuss and evaluate the public health significance and challenges of an aging population and the associated of changes that make health issues for older persons unique.

 - Describe the epidemiology of major geriatric syndromes, including physical disability, falls, and cognitive decline and their public health implications